Belgium, Wisconsin: Law and government

 Belgium is organized as a village governed by an elected village board, comprising a village president and six trustees who are elected to three-year terms.
 The current president is Pete Anzia, who was elected to his first term in April 2014.

 As part of Wisconsin's 6th congressional district, Belgium is represented by Glenn Grothman (R) in the United States House of Representatives, and by Ron Johnson (R) and Tammy Baldwin (D) in the United States Senate.
 Duey Stroebel (R) represents Belgium in the Wisconsin State Senate, and Robert Brooks (R) represents Belgium in the Wisconsin State Assembly.

 The village is served by the Belgium Volunteer Fire Department, which operates one fire station in the village.
 The department does not have its own ambulances an relies upon the neighboring Village of Fredonia's fire department for ambulance service.

 Belgium's law enforcement officer is the village marshal.
 Unlike a municipality with a police department, the village marshal does not provide 24-hour law enforcement, and the village is served by the Ozaukee County Sheriff's Department when the marshal is off duty and in emergency situations.

 Education

 The village is served by the joint Cedar Grove-Belgium School District.
 Students attend Cedar Grove-Belgium Elementary School for kindergarten through fourth grade, Cedar Grove-Belgium Middle School for fifth through eighth grades, and Cedar Grove-Belgium High School for ninth through twelfth grades.
 All of the district's schools are located in Cedar Grove, Sheboygan County, north of the Village of Belgium.
 The district is governed by a seven-member elected board of education.

+The Cedar Grove-Belgium School District made national headlines in April 2024 when the desired characteristics listed by the Board of Education in its official search for a new Superintendent of Schools cited "Christian Values" as well as "conservative politics" as those characteristics sought in a successful candidate.
+Questions were raised in many quarters about the legality of a "religious test" for the position in light of the provisions of the Civil Rights Act of 1964, as well as the propriety of insisting on specific political views.
+Subsequent to publication of the District's Search Document, a public meeting concerning the Search was abruptly cancelled.